 What does my phone have to do with all of this?
-Well, I’m using something called 2-step verification from Google.
-Anytime a new computer (or mobile phone, whatever) tries to sign into my gmail account Google will send a six digit code to my phone via SMS.
+Well, I have enabled two-step verification with my Google account.
+Anytime a new computer (or mobile phone) tries to sign into my gmail account Google will send a six digit code to my phone via SMS.
 That code then needs to be entered after the password, once every 30 days.
 Without the code you can’t log in.
 No ifs, ands, or buts.
 Without my phone, that password is useless.

 Go ahead try to sign in.
 My five dollars is looking pretty safe right about now isn’t it?

-You can find 2-step verification under you Account Settings in your gmail.
+You can find two-step verification under you Account Settings in your gmail.
 Just follow the prompts, the setup is very simple.